-Ideally, 14 school days before the meeting, the Clerk will:
+Ideally, no less than 5 school days before the meeting, the Clerk will:

-- confirm and notify the complainant of the date, time and venue of the meeting, ensuring that, if the complainant is invited, the dates are convenient to all parties and that the venue and proceedings are accessible - request copies of any further written material to be submitted to the panel at least 10 school days before the meeting.
-This written statement should include all the points the complainant wishes to raise about the matter for the panel's consideration and any other documentary evidence.
+- confirm and notify the complainant of the date, time and venue of the meeting, ensuring that, if the complainant is invited, the dates are convenient to all parties and that the venue and proceedings are accessible - circulate to all parties all key documentation.

-Any written material will be circulated to all parties at least 5 school days before the date of the meeting.
 The panel will not normally accept, as evidence, recordings of conversations that were obtained covertly and/or without the informed consent of all parties being recorded.

-At the hearing, the Complaints Panel will not review any new evidence or new complaints at this stage or consider evidence unrelated to the initial complaint that may have been included.
+At the hearing, the Complaints Panel will not review any new evidence that has not been previously submitted, or new complaints at this stage or consider evidence unrelated to the initial complaint that may have been included.
 Any new complaints must be dealt with at Stage 1 of the complaints process first.